Characters: Avatar: The Last Airbender: Mentors

 - Cool Old Guy: Like Gyasto, his good friend, he is an affably and wise old man.

-- Expy: Being an impossibly-old, tiny man who is far more powerful than he looks and who trains the protagonist in the second act of the story and tells him to give up his attachments in the interests of saving the day makes him a pretty clear one for Yoda.
+- Expy: Being an impossibly-old, extremely wise, tiny man who trains the protagonist in the second act of the story and tells him to give up his attachments in the interests of saving the day makes him a pretty clear one for Yoda.

 - Hermit Guru: Naturally.
 He lives in seclusion with his cosmic chi and stuff.

 - Lotus Position: His lessons are conducted from this position and the chakras are released from here too.